tork-a/baxter_seminar/README.md

 baxter_seminar
 ==============

-Seminar content and discussion for the Baxter (Research) Robot from Rethink Robotics
+Seminar sourcecode for the Baxter (Research) Robot from Rethink Robotics

 ## Build Status